abshamrat/cicd/circleci/README.md

             echo '^^^That should look familiar^^^'

 ```
-Let's explain a bit very shortly what's in the `config.yml` we will explan more later.
+Let's explain a bit very shortly what's in the `config.yml` we will explain more later.

 - `version`: Specifying which circleci config version we are using.
 - `jobs`: All job will be defined under the jobs block